Step into the artists world…

 Banyule Open Studios provides a rare insight into the private creative spaces of local artists.
 Over the weekend of 15-17 October, more than 30 of our talented arts practitioners are opening their doors to the public.
 Their studios, scattered throughout Banyule, reveal a range of unique working environments and creative processes.

-Experience giant puppets and street art.
-Peruse jewellery, paintings, drawings and photography by Sanctum artists on display in our new gallery.
+At Sanctum Studio experience giant puppets and street art.
+Peruse paintings, prints, photography and sound installations by Sanctum artists on display in our new gallery.
 Join the ongoing conversation on mental health, art and community that is Silent Revolution.
-Join us for a drink when Sanctum Studio throws open its doors for the inaugural Banyule Open Studios weekend.